nirmata/terraform-modules/NPM-workflow/README.md

-# Terraform module for deploying N4K,  Policy sets and registering clusters in NPM
+# A Terraform module for deploying N4K,  Policy sets and registering clusters in NPM